 - Christian Bartelheimer (Universität Paderborn)

-- Christoph Flath (Julius-Maximilians-Universität Würzburg)
+- Christoph Flath (Julius-Maximilians-Universität of Würzburg)

 - Dominik Gutt (Erasmus University Rotterdam)